Soccer-Atalanta fight back to draw with Man City as Kyle Walker ends up in goal

 Jesus stepped up to take the spot kick, but sent it harmlessly wide to leave the Italian side with a glimmer of hope as they headed into the changing rooms.

-There was drama late on when Bravo, who had been introduced at halftime with Ederson carrying a knock, was shown a straight red for a sliding tackle on Josip Ilicic outside the box, forcing Guardiola to send on Walker as a goalkeeper for the final few minutes.
+There was drama late on when Bravo, who had been introduced at halftime with first-choice Ederson carrying a knock, was shown a straight red, forcing Guardiola to send on Walker as a goalkeeper for the final few minutes.

 (Reporting by Alasdair Mackenzie Editing by Toby Davis)